What exactly sets the top salespeople apart from their peers?

-Time blocking is a disciplined approach to productivity that divides the workday by activities, and take advantage of your energetic times.
-This method requires discipline but it pays off for Harvill’s top seller interviewee Trudy.
+Time blocking is a disciplined approach to productivity.
+It divides the workday by activities, so you take advantage of your energetic times.
+This method requires discipline, but it pays off for top seller interviewee Trudy.

 Let’s see Trudy’s method to apply the time-blocking productivity technique:

-- Divide every workday into hour-long pieces and the allocates one of these pieces (or half of a piece, or two or three pieces) of her workday to each event.
+– Divide every workday into hour-long pieces.
+Next, assign one of these pieces (or half of a piece, or two or three pieces) of your workday to each event.

 – Fill in the squares with whatever assignment you have given yourself.

 – During each allocated block of time, you do what you have planned and nothing else.
 Also, consider if you’re not to be disturbed unless it’s an emergency.

 – Each evening before you call it quits for the day, rearrange the blocks for the next day.

 Check when you feel more and less energetic.
 Use this information to arrange high-energy and low-energy tasks through your day.